MuradPats/dbm_proj1/README.md

 ### Rationale

 This composite key assumes that the probability of the same taxi vendor performing two separate trips **starting at the exact same second**, **ending at the exact same second**, and **between the same pickup and dropoff zones** is effectively zero.
 Therefore, records sharing all these attributes are considered duplicates and only one is retained.

+**Note on Deduplication Scope**

+Deduplication is performed only within the currently processed dataset, not against previously processed output files.
+The project brief does not specify a requirement in maintaining a global deduplication state across historical data.
+Implementing cross-file deduplication would require additional mechanisms (e.g., maintaining a persistent index, performing merge operations, or re-reading historical partitions), which would add complexity and computational overhead to the pipeline.
+For the purposes of this project, the pipeline assumes that duplicate records are most likely to occur **within newly ingested data**, and therefore removes duplicates using the defined composite key during the current transformation step.